Shamrock-zhao/vascular-embedding/README.md

 * scipy 0.19.1
 * scikit-image 0.13.0
 * visdom
+* cv2

 We tested our system in these combinations of architectures and operating systems:
 - Ubuntu 14.04, 64-bits.
+- macOS X High Sierra, 64 bits.

+> **Note** We found difficult to find a nice post describing how to install openCV in python 3.6 using Anaconda.
+Use the command ```conda install -y -c conda-forge opencv```.

 ## Installation